 Other reviews you might enjoy:

 - Ache by Eliza Henry-Jones – book review

-- The Making of Christina by Meredith Jaffé – book review
+- The Tattooist of Auschwitz (Heather Morris) – book review

 David Edwards is the editor of The Blurb and a contributor on film and television